 DASWCD was originally created with the name La Union Soil and Water Conservation District on June 17, 1966.
 The original boundaries did not include the incorporated portions of the City of Las Cruces.
 In 2010, the boundaries were changed to include the city.
 The name was also changed to better reflect the jurisdiction of the District.

 DASWCD consists of a total of seven Supervisors.
 The Supervisors are residents and/or landowners of the District or appropriate zone.
-The Board meets once a month, on the 2nd Thursday, at 9am at Elephant Butte Irrigation District, 530 South Melendres in Las Cruces.
+The Board meets once a month, on the 2nd Thursday, at 9am at the USDA Services Center Conference Room, 760 Stern Drive in Las Cruces.
 DASWCD works in partnership with NMDA, other state and federal agencies, and various organizations to advance conservation on private and public lands.

 - Josh Smith, Supervisor – Position 5 At-Large, Chair

 - Joshua Sanchez, Supervisor – Position 7, Vice-Chair

 - Dave Lowry, III, Supervisor – Position 6, Treasurer

 - Joseph Skaggs, Supervisor – Position 3, Secretary

 - Gill Sorg, Supervisor – Position 4